Jordanw95/Component-Count/README.md

 ## Counting Page
 Page shows a live stream of image from Basler Camera.
 Present parts in any order, overlapping or touching on backlit image.
 Enter name or barcode to collect data required to count that part.
 Counting page will then give live feedback (updated 10 times a second) of number of parts on backlight.
-If parts are overlapping to severely to provied accurate count, a warning will be shown for severe overlap and a box will be drawn on the live image to indicate which cluster of parts are causing the innacuracy.
+If parts are overlapping too severely to provide accurate count, a warning will be shown for severe overlap and a box will be drawn on the live image to indicate which cluster of parts are causing the innacuracy.
+This allows easy adjustment to create a stable accurate count.